FAXES/FAXES/README.md

 > 📦 151.4 kB Used in GitHub's Storage
  >
-> 🏆 64 Contributions in the Year 2024
- >
 > 🚫 Not Opted to Hire
  >
 > 📜 95 Public Repositories